harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/cd-steps/ticketing-systems/create-service-now-tickets-in-cd-stages.md

 * While it's not a strict limitation, some users can forget that when you use a ServiceNow Create step, it creates a new, independent ServiceNow ticket every time it is run (as opposed to updating the same issue).
 * Remember that you should only add ServiceNow Create to a stage if you want to create a new ServiceNow ticket on every run of the stage.

-## Important notes for using templates

 * You must add a Harness [ServiceNow connector](/docs/platform/connectors/ticketing-systems/connect-to-service-now) before or during the Create ServiceNow step setup.
-* You must install the Integration for Harness Software Delivery Platform app in your ServiceNow instance from the [ServiceNow store](https://store.servicenow.com/sn_appstore_store.do#!/store/application/de154a1e1b75851044cbdb58b04bcb11/1.0.1?referer=%2Fstore%2Fsearch%3Flistingtype%3Dallintegrations%25253Bancillary_app%25253Bcertified_apps%25253Bcontent%25253Bindustry_solution%25253Boem%25253Butility%25253Btemplate%26q%3Dharness&sl=sh) before using templates to create ServiceNow tickets.​
 * Make sure you have the following roles:
+   + `itil` for end-to-end integration with Harness platform.​

+## Important notes for using templates

+* You must install the Integration for Harness Software Delivery Platform app in your ServiceNow instance from the [ServiceNow store](https://store.servicenow.com/sn_appstore_store.do#!/store/application/de154a1e1b75851044cbdb58b04bcb11/1.0.2?referer=%2Fstore%2Fsearch%3Flistingtype%3Dallintegrations%25253Bancillary_app%25253Bcertified_apps%25253Bcontent%25253Bindustry_solution%25253Boem%25253Butility%25253Btemplate%26q%3Dharness&sl=sh) before using templates to create ServiceNow tickets.​
+* Make sure you have the following roles:
 	+ `x_harne_harness_ap.integration_user_role​` to access templates.
 	+ `itil` for end-to-end integration with Harness platform.​

 ### Required ServiceNow integration app for Harness templates

 The Integration for Harness Software Delivery Platform app is required to create ServiceNow tickets using Harness templates.
-You can install the Integration for Harness Software Delivery Platform app in your ServiceNow instance from the [ServiceNow store](https://store.servicenow.com/sn_appstore_store.do#!/store/application/de154a1e1b75851044cbdb58b04bcb11/1.0.1?referer=%2Fstore%2Fsearch%3Flistingtype%3Dallintegrations%25253Bancillary_app%25253Bcertified_apps%25253Bcontent%25253Bindustry_solution%25253Boem%25253Butility%25253Btemplate%26q%3Dharness&sl=sh).
+You can install the latest version of the Integration for Harness Software Delivery Platform app in your ServiceNow instance from the [ServiceNow store](https://store.servicenow.com/sn_appstore_store.do#!/store/application/de154a1e1b75851044cbdb58b04bcb11/1.0.2?referer=%2Fstore%2Fsearch%3Flistingtype%3Dallintegrations%25253Bancillary_app%25253Bcertified_apps%25253Bcontent%25253Bindustry_solution%25253Boem%25253Butility%25253Btemplate%26q%3Dharness&sl=sh).

 For more information, go to the [ServiceNow installation guide](https://store.servicenow.com/appStoreAttachments.do?sys_id=1fc1632b872f4dd0970e2178cebb35ba).